 - Human and animal wastes

-- Increases the mercury level in water bodies
+- Increases toxic chemicals (such as mercury) in water bodies

-Soil pollution, also called as soil contamination refers to the degradation of land due to the presence of chemicals or other human-made substances in the soil.
+Soil pollution, also called soil contamination, refers to the degradation of land due to the presence of chemicals or other man-made substances in the soil.
 The xenobiotic substances alter the natural composition of soil and affect it negatively.
 These can drastically impact life directly or indirectly.
 For instance, any toxic chemicals present in the soil will get absorbed by the plants.
 Since plants are producers in an environment, it gets passed up through the food chain.
 Compared to the other types of pollution, the effects of soil pollution are a little more obscured, but their implications are very noticeable.

 - Oil Spills

 - Acid rain which is caused by air pollution

 - Intensive farming and agrochemicals (like fertilisers and pesticides)

 The effects of soil pollution are numerous.
 Specific wastes, such as radioactive waste become particularly hazardous when they are not well-contained.
 A well-documented example is a nuclear accident in Chernobyl, which has left an area of 2,600 km2 uninhabitable for several thousand years.

 Other effects of soil pollution include: